cryptag/leapchat/README.md

 ## Using Docker and Docker compose

+Instead of intalling Postgres and PostgREST you can run it in docker with docker compose.
 Make sure you have Docker installed with Docker Compose.
 Then run:

 ``` $ docker-compose up ```